Harkirat19/BTP405_Lab3/Readme.md

 git clone https://github.com/Harkirat19/BTP405_Lab3
 cd directory-name

-Build and Launch with Docker Compose

 Utilize Docker Compose to build and initiate the application and database services: docker-compose up --build

 This command generates the API server image and starts the services defined in docker-compose.yml.

-Stop the Services

 To halt the services and delete the containers, utilize the following command: